-A surveyor should have observations verified by the patient, family, facility staff, other survey team member(s), or by another mechanism.
+A surveyor should have observations verified by the patient, family, CAH staff, other survey team member(s), or by another mechanism.
 For example, when finding an outdated medication in the pharmacy, ask the pharmacist to verify that the drug is outdated.
 In addition, a surveyor should integrate the data from observations with data gathered through interviews and document reviews.

-A surveyor must not examine patients by themselves, although in certain circumstances, in order to determine a patient's health status and whether safe and appropriate health care is being provided, especially to ensure a patient's welfare where he/she appears to be in immediate jeopardy, it is permissible and necessary to examine the patient.
-After obtaining permission from the patient, the surveyor should request that a staff member of the facility examine the patient in the surveyor's presence.
+A surveyor must not touch or examine patients by themselves.
+However, in certain circumstances, it is permissible and necessary to determine the physical condition of patients.
+Whenever a surveyor views it necessary to determine the physical condition of the patient, the surveyor must request that a staff member examine the patient in the surveyor's presence.
 The health and dignity of the patient is always of paramount concern.
-A surveyor must respect the patient's right to refuse to be examined.
+Additionally, if the surveyor believes that blankets or clothing are hiding bedsores, bruises, or incontinence, and with the patient's permission, they may remove the coverings and make a determination based on observation.